-Finding: This project will be funded by the 2017 Bond.
-There will be no impact on this funding source due to the CM/GC process.
+Finding: Design and pre-construction services will be funded by the 2017 Bond.
+Construction will be contingent on the 2022 Bond Program obtaining voter approval.
+There will be no impact on this funding source due to the D/B process.